 Laptops tend to be divided into categories based on the diagonal size of their screens, in inches.
 This is because a laptop’s screen size also determines the overall size of its chassis.
 A laptop with a huge 17-inch screen will be fantastic for work and gaming, and is likely to feature a decent-sized keyboard to make typing easier, but will be far bigger and heavier than a 13-inch model.

 Gaming notebooks are technically laptops, but most of them aren’t what you’d call portable

-You need to think carefully about whether you’ll be travelling with your laptop or using it only at home; there isn’t much point buying an ultra-light 13-inch model (£700 approx) if you’re going to use it on a desk at home most of the time.
-Likewise, a 17-inch powerhouse (around £650) makes a good replacement for a desktop PC, but is unlikely to fit in a rucksack, and if it did, you might not be happy with lugging around something that weighs something a little shy of 3kg, like Acer’s Helios 300.
+You need to think carefully about whether you’ll be travelling with your laptop or using it only at home; there isn’t much point buying an ultra-light 13-inch model (£500-£700 approx) if you’re going to use it on a desk at home most of the time.
+Likewise, a 17-inch powerhouse (around £600-£1000) makes a good replacement for a desktop PC, but is unlikely to fit in a rucksack, and if it did, you might not be happy with lugging around something that weighs something a little shy of 3kg, like Acer’s Helios 300.

-A 15-inch model (around £300 to £500) offers a decent compromise between ease of use and portability: as long as it weighs around 2kg or less, you probably won’t mind taking it on the train.
+A 15-inch model (around £300-£500) offers a decent compromise between ease of use and portability: as long as it weighs around 2kg or less, you probably won’t mind taking it on the train.
 If you want something super-lightweight, opt for a laptop with a display of 11-13 inches.